Citizens like you can impact policy in Oregon with a few moments of your time. Speak out for freedom today!

 - Be polite.
 Comment on actions, avoiding personal attacks.

-3. Stay focused and be concise.
+- Stay focused and be concise.
 Deal with one issue or article.
-The Oregonian’s letter limit is 150 words; op-ed limit is 500 words.
-Using fewer words increases the likelihood of getting your letter printed.
+The Oregonian’s letter limit is 150 words.
+Op-ed limits are typically about 500-700 words.
+Using fewer words increases the likelihood of getting your letter or op-ed printed.

-4. Use facts and figures to back up your arguments.
-You can find facts and figures on Cascade’s website to support many pro-freedom/free-market arguments.
+- Use facts and figures to back up your arguments.
+You can find data on Cascade’s website to support many pro-freedom/free-market arguments.
 Don’t hesitate to contact us if you are writing within Cascade’s field of expertise and you need help with facts.

-7. Include all the required or important information about yourself.
+- Include all the required or important information about yourself.
 When sending a letter to the editor, include your name, city, and telephone number.
 Include relevant qualifications, if appropriate.
-Blog posts and comments are also more persuasive when you’re willing to take responsibility for your opinions by using your real name.
+Blog posts and comments are also more persuasive when you’re willing to take responsibility for your opinions by using your real name or social media accounts.

-8. Blog posts can be edgier, but you still should not attack individuals.
+- Blog posts can be edgier than letters and op-eds, but you should not attack individuals.
+Civility and respect are more persuasive than personal attacks or straw-men.

 Here are some useful local and state blogs to read and join in the discussion: